USING THE RSI INDICATOR – KEY THINGS YOU NEED TO KNOW:

 This is why traders should look to avoid blindly taking signals from RSI or any other indicator, as it’s a simple tool; and like any other tool it can be very advantageous if used correctly but if mis-applied, the damage could be catastrophic.

 2. RSI as a Trend Filter – Watch the Center Line

 All oscillators have a center line and more often than not, they become a forgotten backdrop compared to the indicator itself.
 RSI is no different, with a center line found in the middle of the range at a reading of 50.

-Technical forex traders use the centerline to show shifts in the trend.
+Technical forex traders can use the centerline to show shifts in the trend.
 If RSI is above 50, momentum is considered up and traders can look for opportunities to buy the market.
 A drop below 50 would indicate the development of a new bearish market trend.

-In our final comparison, you can see in the graph below a nine period RSI line side by side with a 25 period RSI line.
+In our final comparison, you can see in the chart below a nine period RSI line side by side with a 25 period RSI line.
 While there may not seem like much difference at first glance, pay close attention to the centerline along with crossovers of the 70 and 30 values.
 The RSI nine at the top of the graph has considerably more oscillation compared to its RSI 25 counterpart.

 RELATIVE STRENGTH INDEX FAQS